 “What happened then?”
 Vasher asked.

 She shook her head.
 “I left with the members of the team.
-I thought the carriage was the distraction, and once it went down, I was supposed to pull out.”
+I thought the carriage itself was the distraction, and once it went down, I was supposed to pull out.”

 “And Denth?”

 “He wasn’t there, come to think of it,” Vivenna said.
 “The others told me he was working with the thieves in the shop.”